tsuru/tsuru/docs/config.rst

 Sample file
 ===========

-Here is a complete example, with S3, VPC, HTTP/TLS and load balacing enabled:
+Here is a complete example, with S3, VPC, HTTP/TLS and load balancing enabled:

 .. highlight:: yaml